 You don’t want that to happen, so keep these tips in mind to improve your content readability:

-- Break up your text.
+Break up your text with headers.

 Don’t overwhelm your users with an intimidating wall of text – format all of your landing page copy for easy readability.